Plugin Configuration for Developers¶

 self.error()

-registry.Integer.setValue(self, v)
+super().setValue(self, v)

 What Subclasses Can I Use?¶

-Using My Custom Registry Type¶
+Using a Custom Registry Type¶

 class CommaSeparatedListOfProbabilities(registry.SeparatedListOf):